rustedwizard/rustedwizard.github.io/CSharpTricks.md

 [Go back to index page](https://rustedwizard.github.io)
 ## 1. Take input in functional way(like what's been done in F#)

+### If you want to play around with actual code, please [visit this LeetCode playground](https://leetcode.com/playground/7PrGsGJz)

 No redundant introduction.
 Let's take a look at the actual code first:

 ```csharp